SummaryRead the full fact sheet

 Supporting someone else who is feeling sad

 Maybe you know someone else who is feeling sad.
-Being supportive isn't always easy, because it’s hard to know why someone is sad and how they are coping.
+Being supportive isn't always easy, because it’s sometimes hard to know why someone is sad and how they are coping.

 Here are four basic tips: